wassabieboi/Cosmic/README.md

 - Client - the client is the application used to _play the game_, i.e. MapleStory.exe.

 ### 1 - Database
-You will start by installing the database server and database client, and then run some scripts to prepare it for the server.
+You will start by installing the database server and database client.
+Then you will connect to the server with the client to create a new database schema.

 #### Steps

 1. Download and install [MySQL Community Server 8+](https://dev.mysql.com/downloads/mysql/).
-You will have to set a root password, make sure you don't lose it because you will need it later.
+You will have to set a root password.
+Make sure you don't lose it because you will need it later.
 2. Download and install [HeidiSQL](https://www.heidisql.com/download.php).
+3. Connect to the database:
+   1. Open HeidiSQL
-3. Open HeidiSQL and connect to the database ("New" -> "Session in root folder" -> fill in password -> "Open").
+   2. Create a new Session: "New" -> fill in your password -> "Save"
-4. Run all four scripts located in database/sql in order.
-Starting with ``1-db_database.sql`` and ending with ``4-db-admin.sql``.
-In HeidiSQL: "File" -> "Run SQL File...".
-5. The database is ready!
+   3. Connect to the database: click on your saved session -> "Open"
+4. Create a new database schema:
+   1. In the opened session, right-click on the session name in the menu on the left
+   2. "Create new" -> "Database" -> database name should be "cosmic" -> "OK"
+5. Done.
+The database is now ready.
+Once the Cosmic server starts, it will create tables and populate some of them with initial data.

 ### 2 - Server
 You will start by cloning the repository, then configure the database properties and lastly start the server.